During the summer of 2010, my phone rang at work. I needed to come home right away. My Dad had been in a plane crash that afternoon.

 Over the next few months, we pieced together our family’s finances, built a structure for my mom and untangled the maze.
 I knew from that point forward though, it felt great helping.
 I’ve been enjoying doing the same for family, friends, and clients since.

-I’m lucky to work close enough that we’ve downsized to one car at home and try to take public transit whenever possible.
+I’m lucky to work close by so we’ve downsized to one car and try to walk, scooter, ride-share or take public transit whenever possible.

 Outside of work, my passions include

 Traveling as much as we can (generally over-analyzing spreadsheets and credit card points), spending time in our Venice neighborhood, trying new restaurants, and keeping up with technology.